jflash49/capstone/README.md

 - navigate to the application directory and run

-	composer update
+	**composer update**

-this should install the relevant components te system requires
+This should install the relevant components the system requires

-- You will be prompted to enter your database configuration do so accordingly
+- You will be prompted to enter your database configuration do so accordingly.
+If you choose not too, you can add the configuration in the **_app/config/parameters.yml_** file at any time

 Known Issues
 ---